tokkonopapa/WordPress-IP-Geo-Block/_posts/changelog/2016-05-03-call-for-testing-2.2.5b1.md

 this release, that issue might be fixed.

-Additionally, [`parse_url()`][PARSE_URL] was discarded in analyzing requested URI to avoid unexpected behavior because the document says :
+Additionally, [`parse_url()`][PARSE_URL] was discarded in analyzing requested URI to avoid unexpected behavior because the document says:

 > This function is not meant to validate the given URL, it only breaks it up
 > into the above listed parts.